School of Medicine and Public Health (University of Wisconsin–Madison): History

+The school received a large donation from Blue Cross & Blue Shield United of Wisconsin in 1999, which was used to create new programs in the field of public health.
+The current name, School of Medicine and Public Health, was adopted in 2005 to reflect these changes.
+The name change was protested by the University of Wisconsin–Milwaukee, which had wanted to create its own school of public health and felt that the UW Board of Regents was overlooking it in favor of Madison.

 Rankings and Academic Profile

 In 2024, the school was ranked by U.S. News & World Report as #35 for Best Medical Schools: Research and #26 for Best Medical Schools: Primary Care.
 In the 2020 edition of graduate school rankings, the school was listed as 16th in primary-care education and as 27th among research schools.
 The school also ranks as one of the top medical schools in terms of research funding and expenditures, with US$356 million in extramural research support and US$575 million in total expenditures in 2015–16.
 In 2019, the school ranked 28th among U.S. medical schools in NIH research grant funding received, with US$229 million received.
 Grants to the school represent 40 per cent of all research grants received by UW–Madison.

 The school is an academic center for embryonic stem cell research, with the school's Professor of Anatomy James Thomson being the first scientist to isolate human embryonic stem cells.
 This has brought significant attention to the university's research programs.
 Stem cell research at the school is aided in part by funding from the Wisconsin Alumni Research Foundation and the promotion of WiCell.

 The school also has teaching and research partnerships with the University of Wisconsin Hospital and Clinics (UW Health) and the University of Wisconsin Medical Foundation, one of the 10 largest physician practice groups in the country.
 Although students are trained to work in a range of patient care and research areas and the school is committed to training physicians for rural health care, the school has chosen seven core areas of medicine on which it focuses its resources: Aging, Cancer, Cardiovascular and Respiratory Sciences, Neuroscience, Population and Community Health Sciences, Rural Health, and Women's Health.
 In addition to its primary teaching site at UW Health, UWSMPH maintains teaching affiliations with the adjacent William S. Middleton Memorial Veteran's Hospital (VHA Madison), UnityPoint Meriter Hospital and SSM Health St. Mary's Hospital in Madison, Aurora Health Care in Milwaukee and Green Bay, Gundersen Health System in La Crosse, and the Marshfield Clinic in Marshfield.